-Requirement Section 5.17.4(j) The draf t project assessment report must include the following: (1) a description of the identified need for the investment; Section 3.
-(2) the assumptions used in identifying the identified need (including, in the case of proposed reliability corrective action, reasons that the RIT-D proponent considers reliability corrective action is necessary); Section 2 provides the background information that underpins the identified need.
-No assumptions apply in relation to the identified need.
-(3) if applicable, a summary of, and commentary on, the submissions on the non-network options report; Not Applicable.
-(4) a description of each credible option assessed; Section 5.
-(5) where a Distribution Network Service Provider has quantified market benefits in accordance with clause 5.17.1(d), a quantification of each applicable market benefit for each credible option; Section 6.4.1, Table 6.
-(6) a quantification of each applicable cost for each credible option, including a breakdown of operating and capital expenditure; Section 5.
-As explained in section 6.4, the operating cost for each option is unchanged from the 'BAU' option.
-(7) a detailed description of the methodologies used in quantifying each class of cost and market benefit; Section 6.2.
-(8) where relevant, the reasons why the RIT-D proponent has determined that a class or classes of market benefits or costs do not apply to a credible option; Section 6.1.
-(9) the results of a net present value analysis of each credible option and accompanying explanatory statements regarding the results; Section 6.4.
-(10) the identification of the proposed preferred option; Sections 1.2 and 6.5 (11) for the proposed preferred option, the RIT-D proponent must provide: (i) details of the technical characteristics; Appendix. (i the estimated construction timetable and commissioning date (where relevant); Section 6.6. (i ii) the indicative capital and operating cost (where relevant); Section 6.6.
+Requirement Section 5.17.4(j) The draft project assessment report must include the following 10 : (1) a a description of the identified need for the investment; Section 3.
+(2) ti (a he assumptions used in identifying the identified need including, in the case of proposed reliability corrective action, reasons that the RIT-D proponent considers eliability corrective action is necessary); Section 4.
+(3) if s f applicable, a summary of, and commentary on, the ubmissions on the non-network options report; Not applicable.
+(4) a a description of each credible option assessed; Section 5.
+(5) v c 5 b where a Distribution Network Service Provider has quantified market benefits in accordance with clause 5.17.1(d), a quantification of each applicable market benefit for each credible option; Section 6.4.
+(6) a c e a quantification of each applicable cost for each credible option, including a breakdown of operating and capital expenditure; Sections 5 and 6.6.
+(7) a a detailed description of the methodologies used in quantifying each class of cost and market benefit; Section 6.2.
+(8) v c where relevant, the reasons why the RIT-D proponent has determined that a class or classes of market benefits or costs do not apply to a credible option; Section 6.1.
+(9) ti c ru he results of a net present value analysis of each credible option and accompanying explanatory statements egarding the results; Section 6.4.
+(10) t he identification of the proposed preferred option; Section 1.1 and 6.5.
+(11) fu n or the proposed preferred option, the RIT-D proponent nust provide: (i) details of the technical characteristics; Appendix. (ii) the estimated construction timetable and commissioning date (where relevant); Section 6.6. (iii)) the indicative capital and operating cost (where relevant); Section 6.6. (iv)) a statement and accompanying detailed analysis that the proposed preferred option satisfies the regulatory investment test for distribution; and Section 7, including this table. (v) if the proposed preferred option is for reliability corrective action and that option has a proponent, the name of the proponent; Not applicable.